dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### Issue 1: `feat(config): Implement v0.2.0 schema & migrate command`

+**Related Issues:**
+- Parent Epic: #21 - Execute multi-step workflows
+- Design: #98 - Design(exec): A General-Purpose Workflow Engine for Multi-Repo Automation
+- Supersedes: #93 - feat(config): Add workflow schema to tako.yml

 **Description:**
 Update the configuration system to support the new v0.2.0 schema with workflows, step definitions, and input validation.
 Implement the `tako migrate` command to convert v0.1.0 configurations to v0.2.0.
+This issue implements the foundation for the multi-repository workflow engine designed in #98.

+**Background:**
+The v0.2.0 schema represents a significant evolution from v0.1.0, adding support for:
+- Named workflows with `on: exec` and `on: artifact_update` triggers
+- Step definitions with inputs, outputs, conditions, and failure handling
+- Artifact-based dependency relationships
+- Input validation and type conversion
+- Template-based step execution

 **Implementation Details:**
 - Update `internal/config/config.go` to support the new workflow schema